 David Carlin, Head of Risk at the United Nations Environment Programme Finance Initiative (UNEP FI) plays a pivotal role in assessing the risks and impacts of climate change on organizations and their clients as well as helping institutions prepare for climate-associated challenges to ensure a smooth transition towards sustainability.

-David joins us ahead of his panel at the Methane Mitigation Europe Summit, taking place in Amsterdam, 12-14 February, 2024, on ‘the critical role of financial institutions in reducing methane emissions’, to elaborate on the evolving landscape of finance and the role financial institutions like the UNEP FI play in driving environmentally responsible investments.
+David shares his insights on the evolving landscape of finance and the role financial institutions like the UNEP FI play in driving environmentally responsible investments.

 In 2014, the United Nations Environment Program launched the Oil and Gas Methane Partnership (OGMP) to tackle the challenge of methane emissions in that industry.
 Since then, additional organizations and reporting initiatives have sprung up to add to the growing body of knowledge about the effects of methane emissions and methods to reduce them.